2018 Slovenian parliamentary election: Campaign

 On 19 April 2018, two Modern Centre Party (SMC) MPs, Branko Zorman and Bojan Krajnc, left the party after National Assembly did not pass Zorman's bill that would liberalize gambling market in Slovenia (which is according to Zorman under control of Social Democrats), saying that party supports corruption (Prime Minister Cerar personally intervened in the SMC Deputy Group and asked MPs to vote against the bill).
 On that day Simona Kustec Lipicer MP, leader of the SMC in the National Assembly announced that she would not run again in the 2018 elections.
 However, the party denied Zorman's accusations, saying that Zorman is not pleased with him not being one of the candidates in the 2018 elections and that Krajnc was not satisfied with the electoral district he would have run in.

 On 23 April 2018, Milan Balažic (NSD) accused President Borut Pahor of acts which brought Slovenia under the subordination of another country as he had signed the Arbitration Agreement between Croatia and Slovenia when Prime Minister.
 This is the second charge for President Pahor since 10 April 2018, when the National Assembly charged him in the Final Report of "TEŠ6 Investigative Commission".
 Solidarnost subsequently started a petition calling for Pahor's resignation.
 In response, Pahor said that he had already paid for these actions when he lost the 2011 elections.

-On 24 April 2018, Slovenian media reported that Matej Tonin (NSi) possess documents that prove that foreign minister Karl Erjavec (DeSUS) has worked for Croatia during Arbitration between the countries.
-Tonin revealed the documents and informed MPs at the closed session of the National Assembly Tonin also stated that he cannot release them yet because they are still a state secret.
+On 24 April 2018, Slovenian media reported that Matej Tonin (NSi) possessed documents that proved that foreign minister Karl Erjavec (DeSUS) has worked for Croatia during Arbitration between the countries.
+Tonin informed MPs on the content of the documents at a closed session of the National Assembly.
+Tonin also stated that he could not release them yet because they were still a state secret.
 DeSUS accused him of lying.